 Written for the Urban Institute’s Housing Finance Policy Center by Mike Loftin in May 2021, this article provides useful and detailed information about the long-term financial benefits of homeownership and the long-term costs of renting.
 Though lengthy, we feel that it is a great resource for those considering buying in this market, and conversely, considering not buying simply because of higher prices.

 While we always stress to clients that they must take a holistic approach that weighs multiple factors when deciding whether or not it is the right time to buy, sound financial advice says that homeownership is a strong and smart investment, especially in the long-term!

 Click here to discuss homeownership with Andy.

 Homeownership Is Affordable Housing

 If you are reading this brief, you probably care about the nation’s housing affordability crisis and know something —maybe even a great deal—about today’s residential real estate market.
-You probably know that rents have increased dramatically since the Great Recession, outstripping inflation and especially burdening low-income households and people of color; that home prices are soaring; and that 75 percent of renters earning less than $50,000 a year spend more than 30 percent of their income on housing, and, of those, 42 percent spend more than half their income.1
+You probably know that rents have increased dramatically since the Great Recession, outstripping inflation and especially burdening low-income households and people of color; that home prices are soaring; and that 75 percent of renters earning less than $50,000 a year spend more than 30 percent of their income on housing, and of those, 42 percent spend more than half their income on housing.

 There is no shortage of policy proposals to address the housing problem.
 Some encourage the federal government to invest in building more public housing.
 Others suggest increasing subsidies to builders of affordable apartments, and still others recommend dramatically increasing the availability of rent vouchers that pay landlords a portion of the rent so that tenants can pay less.
 These measures fail to take into account America’s biggest source of affordable housing: homeownership!